We all have regrets. If someone says they don’t, don’t believe them. If you’ve been married and divorced you probably have at least one big regret.

 Not trusting my own instincts.

 Signing a final decree that I knew was not in my best interest.
-Letting friends and family cause me to second think every choice I was making.
+Letting friends and family cause me to second think about every choice I was making.
 I’ve had to work on that trusting myself thing.

 Holding onto a grudge.